iOSTestApps/PhoneBattery/README.md

 PhoneBattery is also available for free on the [App Store](https://itunes.apple.com/us/app/phonebattery-your-phones-battery/id1009278300?ls=1&mt=8)!

+I had the idea for this in the plane back from WWDC to Germany, polished it and here it is.

 ## Preview
 <img src="Preview/watch_1.jpg" alt="" height="300"/>
 <img src="Preview/watch_2.jpg" alt="" height="300"/>